Cassandra Cain: Fictional character biography

-Early History
+Early history

 Cassandra's birth and childhood are revealed in the Batgirl series.
-David Cain had sought a perfect bodyguard for Ra's al Ghul.
-He found a potential mother when he saw Sandra Wu-San fighting her sister Carolyn in a martial arts tournament.
-Believing that Sandra was holding back for Carolyn, Cain murdered Carolyn and lured Sandra into a trap, sparing her life in exchange for giving birth to his child and leaving that child for him to raise.
-She agreed.
-After the birth of Cassandra, Sandra set out to become Lady Shiva.
+While seeking a perfect bodyguard for Ra's al Ghul, David Cain finds a potential mother when he sees Sandra Wu-San fighting her sister Carolyn in a martial arts tournament.
+Believing that Sandra is holding back for Carolyn, Cain murders Carolyn and lures Sandra into a trap, sparing her life in exchange for giving birth to his child and leaving that child for him to raise.
+She agrees.
+After the birth of Cassandra, Sandra sets out to become Lady Shiva.

-Cain trained Cassandra from birth to be an assassin.
-She was not taught to read or write; instead, reading body language was her only language.
-She was able to read people's movements and predict what they were going to do.
-When she was eight, Cain took her to kill a businessman.
-As the man died, she read what he was feeling, realized what she had done, and ran away from her father.
+Cain trains Cassandra from birth to be an assassin.
+She is not taught to read or write; instead, reading body language is her only language.
+She is able to read people's movements and predict what they are going to do.
+When she is eight, Cain takes her to kill a businessman.
+As the man dies, Cassandra reads what he is feeling, realizes what she did, and runs away from her father.

-After that, her activities are, so far, a mystery, until she first appears during the "No Man's Land" story arc.
+After that, her activities are a mystery, until she first appears during the "No Man's Land" story arc.

 No Man's Land

-During the "No Man's Land" storyline, after Gotham was leveled by an earthquake and isolated, Cassandra Cain saves Commissioner Gordon's life and gains Bruce Wayne's approval, and, eventually, becomes the new Batgirl.
+During the "No Man's Land" storyline, after Gotham is leveled by an earthquake and isolated, Cassandra Cain saves Commissioner Gordon's life and gains Bruce Wayne's approval, and, eventually, becomes the new Batgirl.

 Her father, David Cain, sends a video of Cassandra's first murder to Bruce Wayne (Batman) attempting to disrupt her status.
 However, Wayne continues to accept Cassandra after she takes several bullets to save the life of a hired assassin, proving her devotion to protecting human life.